westonMS/ecen520_student/bram/bram.md

 ## Testbench

-Create a top-level testbench that instantiates your design and simulates the behavior of both button presses.
+Create a top-level testbench that instantiates your design and simulates the behavior of all three ways to send data over the UART.

+* Hook up my UART receiver model that prints out the characters it receives.
+* Instance a second copy of your transmitter in the testbench so that you can provide data for the receiver.
+Control this by your testbench.
+* Hook up the seven segment display checker (even though we don't really care about it much)

+* Initialize and reset your design
+* Have your testbench transmitter send the characters "Hello World" to your receiver
+* Send two characters over the transmitter by pressing BTNC
+* Press buttonL to send the fight song.
+Send the entire sequence to make sure it stops (this may take a while)
+* Have your testbench transmitter send the characters "Good Bye" to your receiver
+* Press button R to send the data in your BRAM buffer out the transmitter

-Create a makefile rule `sim_top` that performs this simulation from the commandline.
+Create a makefile rule `sim_top` that performs this simulation from the command line.
+Genrics?
 Create a makefile rule `gen_bit` that generates a bitstream for your top-level design.
+Generics?

 ## Submission

-1. Prepare your repository
-  * Make sure all of the _essential_ files needed to complete your project are committed into your repository
-  * Make sure you have a  `.gitignore` file for your assignment directory and that all intermediate files are ignored.
-  * Make sure you have a `makefile` with all the necessary make rules
-    * `sim_top`: performs command line simulation of the top testbench
-    * `gen_bit`: Generates a bitstream for your top-level design
-2. Commit and tag your repository
-  * Make sure all of your files are committed and properly tagged (using the proper tag)
-3. Create your assignment [Readme.md](../resources/assignment_mechanics.md#assignment-submission) file
-  * There are no assignment specific requriements for the readme
+Add detailed timing analysis to your README.md file.